Inversely Learning Transferable Rewards via Abstracted States: Introduction

-We evaluate our method for {\em transferable IRL}, labeled \tirl{}, on multiple benchmarks: Gymnasium domains \citep{schulman2018highdimensional} and the robotic AssistiveGym \citep{DBLP:journals/corr/abs-1910-04700}.
-We utilize trajectories from two differing instances in each domain as input to the VAE and show how the inversely learned abstract reward function can help successfully learn a high-quality behavior in a third aligned instance of the domain.
-These results open a new frontier for methods that may learn abstract rewards via IRL to offer a level of generalizability not previously seen in the literature.
+We evaluate our method for {\em transferable IRL}, labeled \tirl{}, on two benchmarks: Gymnasium domains \citep{schulman2018highdimensional} and AssistiveGym for collaborative robots \citep{DBLP:journals/corr/abs-1910-04700}.
+We utilize trajectories from multiple tasks in each domain as input to the VAE and show how the inversely learned abstract reward function can help successfully learn a high-quality behavior in another aligned task of the domain or even for a different domain.
+These results open a new frontier for methods that can learn abstract rewards via IRL to offer a level of generalizability not previously seen in the literature.